Maps

 (c) University of Vienna 2010

 One of the goals of this project is to produce digital/analogue maps of the Shahi kingdoms at different points in time.
 The map designed by the CHIS in 2010 (as part of the FWF NFN #S98) will be augmented with additional features that our research has identified as significant for the political, economic, and cultural history of the Shahi kingdoms, including roads, routes, and cultural features such as archaeological sites, monuments, towns, and settlements, each with precise GPS coordinates and chronologies.
-Due to the complex nature of cartography and ongoing research, the final map will only be available at the end of the project.

 (c) Shoshin Kuwayama 2002